2. a. continual fluctuation (as between one thing and its opposite) b.uncertainty as to which approach to follow

 Mixed Feelings About Therapy

-It seems counter-intuitive to suggest that a person might spend the time, energy and money he or she has to engage in psychotherapy, whilst at the same time avoiding the therapeutic tasks that may be a direct means of bringing about the changes that they initially requested.
-Yet this scenario is common in the change process, often at the edge or outside of immediate awareness.
-From very mild mixed feelings, to one minute thinking therapy’s a great idea and the next a really bad one, ambivalence if left unaddressed or not made clear can become a destructive force that can undermine or even sabotage the therapeutic endeavour.
-It is therefore best to address it in open discussion as soon as – or even before – it appears.
+It seems counter-intuitive to suggest that a person might spend the time, energy and money he or she has to engage in psychotherapy, whilst at the same time avoiding the therapeutic tasks or even attending sessions they have booked that may be a direct means of bringing about the changes that they initially requested.
+Yet this scenario is not uncommon for some people who pursue help from a therapist, and is often driven by needs that sit at the edge or outside of immediate awareness.
+From very mild mixed feelings, to one minute thinking therapy’s a great idea and the next a really bad one, ambivalence as the bouncing between the need to engage and the need to avoid, if left unaddressed or not made clear can become a destructive force that can undermine or completely sabotage the therapeutic endeavour.
+It is therefore best to address ambivalence in open discussion as soon as – or even before – it appears.

 “What am I doing?
 Tearing myself.
 My usual occupation at most times.”

-This is why it is important to clarify the kind of help you want and the control you have over what kind of and how much work you do at each session:
+This is why it is important to clarify the kind of help you want and the direction you have over the type of work you do in each session:

 You can utilise any or all of these therapy modes in my practice: